theyareonit/linux-gaming-optimization/README.md

 # 5. libinput

-## Mouse sensitivity
+## Sensitivity and acceleration

-libinput makes it difficult to set mouse sensitivity to an exact ratio (e.g. exactly 50% sensitivity).
-There is a way to achieve this, however, although it only works on Xorg (some Wayland compositors also provide a way to control the pointer transformation matrix, but you'll have to research that on your own).
+To convert mouse sensitivity from a percentage (e.g. `25%`) into a libinput Accel Speed value (e.g. `-0.75`), simply subtract `1` from the percentage (e.g. `25% = 0.25`, and `0.25 - 1 = -0.75`).
+Make sure you use a `flat` AccelProfile.

-Basically, what you have to do is create a file in `/etc/X11/xorg.conf.d/` called something like `50-mouse-sensitivity.conf`, with the following content:
+However, if you want to separate vertical and horizontal sensitivity, what you have to do is create a file in `/etc/X11/xorg.conf.d/` called something like `50-mouse-sensitivity.conf`, with the following content (xorg only):

 ```
 Section "InputClass"